sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     ![Deploy public](13e_Click_Deploy.png)

     >SAP Build Process Automation enables you to create multiple environments with different security so you can control who can run and update processes.
-For this CodeJam, you will work with the default **Public** environment, which allows everyone to deploy processes to the environment and execute processes in the environment.
+For this CodeJam, you will work with the default **Public** environment, which allows everyone to deploy processes to the environment and execute those processes.

     >For more information, go to the SAP Build lobby and then **Control Tower > Environments**, or see [Environments](https://help.sap.com/docs/build-process-automation/sap-build-process-automation/environments).

-    Click **Deploy** on the dialog.
+    A dialog indicates the triggers to be created and deployed.

+    Click **Deploy**.

     ![Deploy trigger](13f_Click_Deploy.png)